 Contingents from House of Peace have participated in rallies and actions throughout the city.
-We have joined our Muslim friends in interfaith Passover services and volunteered to serve Iftar dinners at the Islamic Center at NYU nearly a dozen nights during the month of Ramadan.
+We have joined our Muslim friends in interfaith Passover services and we volunteer to serve Iftar dinners at the Islamic Center at NYU on multiple nights during the month of Ramadan.

 The Personal Impact of House of Peace

 - "Having had little contact with Muslims prior to our initiatives, I am especially moved by our personal interactions.
 Friday afternoon has become a meaningful ritual for me." —Susan Meyer